codes-org/codes/doc/dev/yaml-config.md

     generator_set_X: [1, 4]      # slimfly: emitted as generator_set_X=("1","4")
 ```

-`dragonfly-dally` and `dragonfly-plus` are *file-enumerated*: their wiring comes
+`dragonfly-dally`, `dragonfly-plus`, and `dragonfly-custom` are *file-enumerated*:
-from binary connection files produced by the existing generator scripts,
+their wiring comes from binary connection files produced by the existing generator
-referenced by path so the model reads them unchanged:
+scripts, referenced by path so the model reads them unchanged:

 ```yaml
     connections: